Jaketin/windowsgames/README.md

 	bash run.sh

 After doing this, the selected programs will be installed.
-The programs are:
+By default, the programs are
 - Steam
 - Origin
 - UPlay